2006 Mammoth Mountain Ski Patrol deaths: Scotty McAndrews

-John Scott McAndrews, 37, known as "Scotty" joined the Mammoth Mountain Ski Patrol in October 2005.
+John Scott McAndrews, 37, known as "Scotty", joined the Mammoth Mountain Ski Patrol in late 2005.
 A lifelong outdoors enthusiast from Scranton, Pennsylvania, McAndrews had previously worked for Outward Bound as an outdoor educator after earning his degree from Penn State University in 1991.
 Although he earned a master's degree in Special Education, McAndrews was drawn to ski patrol work.
 His peers recognized him as "Rookie of the Year," an award he received just two days before his death.
 Scholarship and legacy funds were created in his memory.

 James Juarez

 James Juarez, 35, was a member of the ski patrol since 2002.
 Originally from Granada Hills, California, he graduated from John F. Kennedy High School (Los Angeles) in 1989 and joined the United States Marine Corps.
 He attended Los Angeles Pierce College and finished his education at a community college in San Diego.
 He had a background in both ski patrolling and lifeguarding, including at Solana Beach, California.
 He suffered a serious back injury while working on ski runs that took him a year to recover from.
-Earlier in the year, his girlfriend, Sara Johanna Carlsson, a fellow ski patroller, was killed in an avalanche while off-duty.
 In addition to his work as a ski patroller, Juarez enjoyed surfing, leather work, and cooking.